johnsiilver/boutique/docs/README.md

 * An application has lots of clients, each which need to store state and receive updates.
-* An application that has clients sharing a single state with updates pushed to all clients.
+* An application that has clients sharing a single state with updates pushed to all clients or goroutines.
-* An application that needs to store a single state and send changes to clients or go-routines.

 ## Before we get started